-Unfortunately, genuine replacement feet are not available from Apple but we have found some suitable replacement feet for the Magic Trackpad of the correct diameter and height.
+Unfortunately, genuine replacement feet are not available from Apple but we have some suitable replacement Magic Trackpad feet of the correct diameter and height.

 The basic method of replacing the feet of your Magic Trackpad is: